TomasHubelbauer/vscode-extension-playground/readme.md

 # VS Code extension playground

-This repository contains a barebones local workspace VS Code extension.
+This repository contains a barebones local workspace VS Code extension named Test Extension (`TomasHubelbauer.test-extension`).

 Local workspace extensions are a VS Code feature where an extension can run off its source code directly, without needing to be installed from a VSIX or the